freestore/library/README.md

 You can run the microbenckmarks demonstration by executing the following commands, from within the main folder:

 - Start the servers (3 replicas to tolerate up to 1 crash failure)
-  - For consensus-based reconfigurations:
+  - For consensus-based reconfigurations (./runABDFreeStoreServer.sh \<server id>):
     - ./runABDFreeStoreServer.sh 1
     - ./runABDFreeStoreServer.sh 2
     - ./runABDFreeStoreServer.sh 3
-   - For consensus-free reconfigurations:
+   - For consensus-free reconfigurations (./runABDFreeStoreServer.sh \<server id> live):
     - ./runABDFreeStoreServer.sh 1 live
     - ./runABDFreeStoreServer.sh 2 live
     - ./runABDFreeStoreServer.sh 3 live